joewebber/flatland-cms/README.md

 Data
 ----

 Check the XML schemas in "App/Lib/Schemas" for an overview of the data models.
 This should give you an idea of how to add content to your site.
+Page content is authored using [markdown syntax](http://daringfireball.net/projects/markdown/syntax)

 Layout
 ------